-Global Security managers are both producers and consumers of intelligence.
-This course acquaints students with the concepts and practices involved in the process of collecting, analyzing and evaluating intelligence, and in managing the intelligence cycle as well as the influence of intelligence in shaping homeland security decision making at the international, federal, state and local levels.
-It examines the structures, roles and interactions of foreign and domestic intelligence communities, the intelligence gathering and analysis capabilities of law enforcement and private sector entities, and the use of intelligence processes to support security investigations, planning and policy formulation.
-Based in a case study approach, students in this course will develop an understanding of intelligence tradecraft and the analytic and research skills used in intelligence work as well as an appreciation for the ethical, Constitutional and civil liberties issues involved.
+This course acquaints students with a several concepts and practices that are necessary for collecting, analyzing and evaluating intelligence and managing the intelligence as a function.
+It also explores the influence of intelligence on shaping homeland security executive decision making at the international, federal, state, and local levels.
+This course examines the structures, roles, and interactions of the foreign and domestic intelligence communities, the intelligence gathering and analysis capabilities of criminal justice and private sector entities, and the use of intelligence processes to support homeland security investigations, planning, and policy formulation.
+Through the study of current and past homeland security events, students in this course will develop an understanding of the intelligence tradecraft, analytic, and research skills required for intelligence work.
+This course also explores the ethical, Constitutional, and civil liberties issues associated with the collection of information by homeland security agencies.
+Also examined are topics related to assessing the reliability and validity of information, intelligence sharing, and covert and counterintelligence operations of domestic and international intelligence agencies.